-You might not have noticed the photoshop work on the featured photo for this blog.
+Did you notice the photoshop work on the featured photo for this blog?
 This isn’t a shot of Steph Curry, the legendary point guard for the Golden State Warriors.

 We’ve superimposed Josh Klahr’s face, our VP of Product, on Curry’s body.
 Why?

 Well, Josh is a big dub fan and has used many basketball analogies throughout his presentations.
 But, if you read this article on Golden State Warriors Values, you’ll find similarities with the AtScale Way (and yes, we’re hiring, submit your resume here).